tanya9691/tanya9691/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Certified data analyst having 1.5+ years of experience in descriptive & predictive Analytics.<br>
+I'm a Certified data analyst having close to 2 years of experience in descriptive & predictive Analytics.<br>
 •	Hands-on experience with Tableau, PowerBI and similar visualization tools. <br>
 •	Data-Modelling skills and ability to think on my feet.<br>
 •	Experience designing solutions that are scalable, robust and as per the best practices.<br>